Short-Term Turbulence Prediction for Seeing Using Machine Learning: Results

 \subsection{Case Study}

-To complement the quantitative evaluation, we present two case studies to qualitatively examine the behavior of different forecasting models on representative examples.
-These case studies provide a more comprehensible comparison of model outputs, particularly regarding the uncertainty captured by the probabilistic flow-based predictions and the GP.
+To complement the quantitative evaluation, we present three case studies to qualitatively examine the behavior of the different forecasting models on representative examples.
+The examples were selected from different seasons in order to cover distinct atmospheric regimes: a summer case in August, a winter case in January, and an autumn case in October.
+These cases provide a challenging and operationally relevant evaluation, as they include strong temporal variability, non-monotonic behavior, and changes in the seeing regime over the forecast horizon, allowing for an intuitive comparison of the model outputs, particularly in terms of the uncertainty captured by the probabilistic \textsc{FloTS} predictions and by the GP.

-Figure \ref{fig:cs} shows the prediction results for the nights of 06 July 2015 and 13 July 2011.
-In both panels, the left side displays the input time series used for forecasting (in blue), while the right side shows the forecast horizon.
-The colored heatmap represents the probability density predicted by the normalizing flow model, estimated from 5000 posterior samples.
-Brighter regions indicate higher likelihood regions for the predicted seeing values.
-Notably, in both examples, the ground truth values (black line) fall within regions of high flow density, confirming that the flow model assigns high probability to the true future behavior.
-This alignment demonstrates the model’s ability to generate calibrated and informative forecasts, capturing not only the central trajectory but also the associated uncertainty.
-Alongside the \textsc{FloTS} results, we show forecasts from the LSTM and RNN models, as well as the GP model, which provides both mean predictions and a 95\% confidence interval under a Gaussian assumption.

-In Figure \ref{fig:cs}, top, all three models generally follow the overall trend of the ground truth.
-Importantly, their predicted trajectories tend to pass through regions of moderate to high probability density in the flow, suggesting that the point forecasts are broadly consistent with the structure learned by the probabilistic model.
-The GP confidence interval (small red dotted lines) covers nearly all regions where the flow assigns non-negligible probability mass, that is, where the heatmap retains visible density.
-This reflects a strong agreement between the GP’s uncertainty estimates and the flow’s predictive distribution.

-Figure \ref{fig:cs}, bottom, presents the second case study.
-Here again, the normalizing flow model successfully captures the trend and assigns high probability along the ground truth trajectory.
-Although the prediction is expressed as a distribution, the trend remains visually apparent in the density structure.
-The LSTM and RNN models produce forecasts that follow the general trend but remain relatively flat and closely aligned.
-This behavior likely results from the model's limited ability to retain long-range temporal dependencies, combined with a regularizing tendency to revert to the training mean when the input sequence lacks strong predictive signals.
-The GP forecast appears relatively flat in the main plot because only the posterior mean is displayed.
-To provide a more comprehensive view of the predictive uncertainty, we show posterior predictive plots of the GP model in Appendix Figure~\ref{fig:2015}, illustrating the full predictive density of the forecasts.